10. S3 classes#

 )

 We assume that such an object is a sequence of small positive integers (codes).
-It is equipped with a character vector of length no less than the maximum of the said integers, stored as its levels attribute.
-For example, the first category will be used to decipher the meaning of code “1”.
+It is equipped with the levels attribute, which is a character vector of length not less than the maximum of the said integers.
+In particular, the first level deciphers the meaning of the code 1.
 Hence, the above vector represents a sequence a, c, b, a, a, a, c.

-We have not defined any special method for printing objects of the categorical class.
-Hence, when we call print, the default (fallback) method will be called:
+There is no special method for displaying objects of the categorical class.
+Hence, when we call print, the default (fallback) method is invoked:

 print(x)